2 Helpful / 0 Not

 1 Helpful / 3 Not

-Pros: A very FUN course with many interesting holes. , I think Course is great for all skill levels I feel.
+Pros: A very FUN course with many interesting holes.
+I think the course is fun for all skill levels because although there are few chances to throw a driver there are many holes that demand a well chosen and executed line.
 Lots of woodsy holes and several made me smile when I first saw them.
 Nice use of the hills and elevation variations.
 24 holes.

 1 of 4 people found this review helpful.